01-edu/public/subjects/bloody-sunday/README.md

 ## Bloody Sunday

 ### Instructions

-You were missioned to make the world more productive.
-Your solution ? no more sundays, you are ask to remove them from the existing calendar.

-So now, a week is 6 days from monday to saturday.
+Let's get rid of Sundays, by removing them from the calendar.
+So now a week is only 6 days in length, from `"Monday"` to `"Saturday"`.

-To prove your point, create a `bloodySunday` function that return what week day the given date is.
+Create a function named `bloodySunday` which accepts a `Date`, and returns teh weekday as a `string`.

-> note that the 01/01/0001 is still a monday.
+> 01/01/0001 is a Monday.